saurabh1294/maxwellforest/README.md

 selenium server in the background and shell which then runs the client which automates the coffee order process after a timeout of 5 seconds which is used to make sure that the server is up and running before the client starts automating the coffee order process.

+7. Here is a small demo of the automated coffee ordering task :- https://youtu.be/oHJnWjaF9kU